How has the Chinese Language Fellowship Program responded to the COVID-19 pandemic?

 Can I defer my fellowship award?

-No. Applicants selected as CLFP fellows cannot defer the fellowship under any circumstance.
-Applicants can reapply for the fellowship the following year.
+No. Applicants selected as CLFP fellows cannot defer the fellowship.
+Applicants may reapply for the fellowship the following year.

 Does the fellowship support study of Chinese dialects (e.g. Cantonese or Taiwanese)?

 NBR and the independent advisory council will review applications to study Chinese dialects such as Cantonese and Taiwanese on a case-by-case basis.

 How do you define intermediate Chinese language ability?

 CLFP fellows should have completed at least two years of college-level Chinese before beginning the fellowship.

 Should I apply to the language program of my choice along with my application to the fellowship?

 Yes.
 Since fellowship awards will not be announced until March–April, we recommend that candidates submit an application to their preferred language programs alongside their fellowship application.

 I am a prospective student in a PhD program who intends to take a leave of absence in my first year for a Chinese language study.
 Should I apply to the PhD track or the Prospective PhD track of the Chinese Language Fellowship?